 The 9th Armored Division which had no combat experience was placed in Corps reserve and used this period to rotate its infantry units in the division front lines to gain a little more combat experience.

-Attached to the 106-ID was the 18-CRS and the 32-CRS, both from the 14-CG.
-These squadrons were to take over the sector occupied by Task Force X now attached to 2-ID and maintain contact between the 106-ID and the 99-ID on the north.
-The disposition of troops for the 106-ID was to be elements of the 14-CG and the 422-IR on the north, the 423-IR in the center, and the 424-IR, less one battalion, on the south.
-One battalion of the 424-IR was to be in division reserve.
+Attached to the 106th Infantry Division (Gen Allan Jones) were the 18th Cavalry Recon Squadron and the 32nd Cavalry Recon Squadron, both from the 14th Cavalry Group.
+These squadrons were to take over the sector occupied by Task Force X now attached to the 2-ID and maintain contact between the 106-ID, now located in the south of the northern shoulder, and the 99-ID occupying the northern frontline of the northern shoulder.
+The disposition of troops for the 106-ID was to be elements of the 14-CG, the 422-IR in the north, the 423-IR in the center, and the 424-IR, less one battalion, in the south.
+One battalion of the 424-IR was to be in the division reserve.

 The Battalion CO oriented his staff as to the situation.
 The enemy forces opposing the positions were not positively identified at this time but, it was a quiet sector and the activity was limited to light patrolling.
 The battalion was to take over positions on the eastern slope of the Schnee Eifel.
 This slope was steep and heavily wooded.
 The few available roads were in poor condition, covered with snow and mud.
 Positions consisting of foxholes and squad shelters, most of them full of mud or water, had been prepared previously by other units.
 There were minefields and barbed wire entanglements out to the front.
 Trip flares and antipersonnel mines were scattered along the front in the gaps between occupied positions.